Efficient End-to-End Visual Document Understanding with Rationale Distillation: Experimental results

-\paragraph{Overall trends} Overall, RD shows consistent improvements on InfoVQA (4 and 4.3 points), DocVQA (4.6 and 2.4 points) and ChartQA-human (7.7 and 5.4 points) test sets for both base and large model variants (respectively) over the \pts baseline.
-Moreover, we see that including the question in the decoder brings benefits across all datasets and variants.
+\paragraph{Overall trends.} Overall, RD shows consistent improvements on \infovqa (4.0 and 4.3 points), \docvqa (4.6 and 2.4 points) and \chartqa-human (7.7 and 5.4 points) test sets for both base and large model variants (respectively) over the \pts baseline.
+We also see that including the question in the decoder brings benefits across all datasets and variants.
 Next, we discuss the value of rationale distillation in comparison to this stronger \qid baseline.

-\paragraph{Textual rationales} Table~\ref{tab:pts_main} shows consistent improvements due to OCR and \palm rationales compared to the \qid baseline.
-RD records improvements of 2.7 and 2.4 points on InfoVQA and 1 and 1.1 points on DocVQA for base and large variants respectively for the test set.
+\paragraph{Textual rationales.} Table~\ref{tab:pts_main} shows consistent improvements due to OCR and LLM-Summarizer rationales compared to the \qid baseline.
+RD records improvements of 2.7 and 2.4 points on \infovqa and 1.0 and 1.1 points on \docvqa for base and large variants respectively for the test set.

-\paragraph{Table and program rationales} On \chartqa, our method uses rationales including underlying tables for charts, as well as programs derived by \palm (based on this table and Google Cloud OCR).
+\paragraph{Table and program rationales.} On \chartqa, we use rationales including Plot-to-Table (underlying tables for charts), as well as programs derived by LLM-Programmer (based on this table and OCR).
 Using such rationales results in improvements of 2.5 and 3.6 points respectively on base and large variants on the augmented set over the \qid baseline.
-More importantly, we see large improvements --- 5.3 and 4.7 points respective for base and large models --- on the harder human eval set which requires more complex mathematical reasoning.\footnote{We select the best model checkpoint on the dev augmented set.}
+We see even larger improvements: 5.3 and 4.7 points for base and large models, respectively, on the harder human eval set which requires more complex mathematical reasoning.

-\paragraph{Model scale} We see the improvements for \pts-Large are similar to those for \pts-Base across the three datasets, suggesting that larger image-to-text model can also benefit from learning to predict rationales.
+\paragraph{Accuracy and efficiency trade-off.} We show that efficiency and accuracy can be improved at the same time.
+The performance of the Base model with \ourmethod is better than that of the Large model with \ansonly; the inference FLOPs of the former ($\sim$2.65E+12) are also lower than those of the latter ($\sim$4.63E+12; Appendix~\ref{appsec:flops} shows a derivation).

+On the other hand, \pts Large with \ourmethod still shows gaps compared to the SOTA methods --- PaLI-3 with OCR~\cite{chen2023pali3} on \infovqa and \docvqa, and a tool use case with deplotting and prompted LLM~\cite{liu-2022-deplot}.
+It is worth noting that these methods use more than 10 times the FLOPs of the \pts Large model and also use more data.